aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 composer require vendor/package --dev
 ```

-This will add the package to the `require-dev` section of the composer.json file.
+This will add the package to the `require-dev` section of the composer.json file and then call `composer update` described in the section below to install the package.

 To add a package globally we can use the global modifier: